What is a home inspection?

 What is the biggest red flag in a home inspection?

-Is an appraisal and home inspection the same thing?
+Is a home inspection the same thing as an appraisal?

 A home inspection and a home appraisal are two distinct checks of your home before closing.
-Both are necessary, though a home inspection can be waived by the buyer.
-A home appraisal determines the fair market value of the property, while an inspection looks for safety issues or damage.
+Both are necessary, though the buyer can choose to waive a home inspection.
+A home appraisal determines the fair market value of the property, while an inspection looks for safety issues or damage to the property.

 Bottom line